dmpe/terraform-provider-storagegrid/docs/index.md

 # NetApp storagegrid Provider

 This unofficial NetApp provider can be used to interact with [StorageGrid](https://www.netapp.com/data-storage/storagegrid/) system.
-Such system, be it a hardware or virtual appliance, supports Amazon S3 protocol.
+StorageGrid is a hardware or virtual appliance which provides support for Amazon S3 object storage protocol.

-It is import to note that this provider only supports "TENANT" REST API - not the administrative "GRID" REST API.
+It is import to note that this provider only assumes to work against "TENANT" REST API - not the administrative "GRID" REST API.

 See also provider's documentation on GitHub, and on [NetApp](https://docs.netapp.com/us-en/storagegrid-family/).